 This is a popular retreat for Portugal’s rich and famous so you may want to pack your good clothes.
 If not, the high-fashion leggy waitresses may be better dressed than you are, although the more mature servers have a relatively sedate uniform.

 I was fortunate enough to stay at Casas do Côro as a guest of the Douro e Estrela project.
-If you prefer something more down to earth, if a little further away, you could try the cosy family atmosphere of Quinta de Pero Martins (from 55 euros).

 Other things to do in the Marialva area